Akashic101/blog/src/blog/2024-11-09-Analyzing-the-results-of-the-8th-Martinslauf-Paderborn-using-Python/2024-11-09-Analyzing-the-results-of-the-8th-Martinslauf-Paderborn-using-Python.md

     },
 ```

-from the response which caught me off-guard for a bit until I noticed this.
+from the response, which caught me off-guard for a bit until I noticed this.

 ## Visualizing the data using Python

-Now that I have a SQLite DB with all the data we can get started with visualizing the data using Python.
-If you want to follow along I left detailed instructions on how to get everything running in the README of the repo for this blog which hosts all scripts and images.
+Now that I have a SQLite DB with all the data, we can get started with visualizing the data using Python.
+If you want to follow along, I left detailed instructions on how to get everything running in the README of the repo for this blog, which hosts all scripts and images.
 You can find it [here](https://github.com/Akashic101/8.-Martinslauf-Paderborn)

 ### Scatter-Plot

 A scatter plot is a type of plot or mathematical diagram using Cartesian coordinates to display values for typically two variables for a set of data[^1].
-With this type of plot I can generate an image showing the overall finishing-times of every runner.
+With this type of plot, I can generate an image showing the overall finishing-times of every runner.
 The SQL-query for this looks like this

 ```sql:SQL